 Hearing Impaired Resource - Westwood Farm Infant and Junior Schools

-The Hearing Impaired Resource (HIR) at Westwood Farm Infant and Junior Schools is a resource provision for hearing impaired children run in partnership with West Berkshire Council.
+The Hearing Resource Base (HRB) at Westwood Farm Infant and Junior Schools is a resource provision for hearing impaired or deaf children run in partnership with West Berkshire Council.
 It is an integral part of the main schools.
 Ten places are available across both schools.
-The resource caters for pupils in Berkshire who have either a Statement of Special Educational Needs or an Education, Health and Care Plan with a primary need relating to hearing impairment and who need the intensive specialist support available in a resource provision.
+The resource caters for pupils in Berkshire who have an Education, Health and Care Plan with a primary need relating to hearing impairment and who need the intensive specialist support available in a resource provision.

 Who to contact

 - Contact Position

 0118 9426113 (infants)

 - Related Service

 Westwood Farm Schools Nursery